-At this meeting, you will meet with our patient finance manager who will explain in detail the fees associated with IVF treatment.
-She will also explain what private health insurance and Medicare rebates you may be eligible for, and the type and timing of payments.
+At this meeting, you will meet with a finance staff member who will explain in detail the fees associated with IVF treatment.
+They will also explain what private health insurance and Medicare rebates you may be eligible for, and the type and timing of payments.

 This is when you will meet with your Newlife IVF fertility nurse.
 Your fertility nurse will be your primary contact during your treatment.
 However, our nurses work as a team, so you will meet others during your treatment as well.

 During this appointment, your fertility nurse will prepare you fully for your Newlife journey.
-She will orientate you to our clinic and explain important aspects of your treatment, such as when to take your medications and how to administer them, and what day/time to have your blood tests.
-She will also introduce you to the BabySentry portal.
+They will orientate you to our clinic and explain important aspects of your treatment, such as when to take your medications and how to administer them, and what day/time to have your blood tests.

 Following this meeting, your fertility nurse will advise if you require any further appointments with your fertility specialist prior to commencing treatment.
 Of course, if you would like to have another appointment with your specialist before starting treatment, you are very welcome to arrange this and can do so via our appointments page or by calling your fertility specialist’s rooms.